mikewillekes/unsdgftw/README.md

 ## Natural Language Processing and TigerGraph to the Rescue!

 The concept of applying Natural Language Processing techniques to extract and construct knowledge graphs from unstructured text is not new.
-I personally began working on projects in this techncial domain more than ten years ago.
-However, what once took years of R&D by a team of researchers and engineers, is now achieveable by a proficient solo-developer in a few weeks on commodity hardware.
+I personally began working on projects in this technical domain more than ten years ago.
+However, what once took years of R&D by a team of researchers and engineers, is now achievable by a proficient solo-developer in a few weeks on commodity hardware.
 What *has* changed recently is:

 - The availability of powerful, pre-trained NLP Language Models
 - SaaS graph database platforms, like [TigerGraph](https://www.tigergraph.com/), with great community support and a low barrier to entry